corepackage/workflow/README.md

 ## Creating a workflow config

 To create a workflow config refer the [sample.yml](example/config/sample.yml) for proper format.

+To use dynamic data for the configurations use `$$` prefix before accessing any data from the preceeding steps or request data.
+This dynamic data can be used in payload, params or api endpoint.

+Current version supports the following configurations :

+1. Async steps
+2. Delay in executing
+3. Execution timeout
+4. Breakpoint

+**NOTE** : Currently, data can be set from query params, inpuy body json or preceeding steps (using step id).

+## Types of steps

+Current version supports two types of steps :

+1. API step : This type of step can be configured to access API endpoints.
+Workflow automatically calls the API using the configured set in yaml file.

+2. LOGIC step : To execute a binary via workflow, setup the path for the exe in workflow and setup the input parameters for the exe.
+To integrate binaries with workflow use the [workflow-sdk](https://github.com/corepackage/workflow-sdk).

+**NOTE:** Currently the workflow supports only go binaries.

 ## Pushing the config to workflow